 Back pain can often go away on its own, even if it takes some time.
 Home treatment and over-the-counter medications may be all that is needed to alleviate the suffering.
 Back pain is always first treated with non-invasive methods like exercise, lifestyle changes, medication, and rest.

 When back pain does not improve after 3 days, or is a result of an accident or injury, it’s important to seek medical guidance.
-Only an expert like Dr. Gravori can come up with the best possible treatment protocol required for your specific condition.
+Only an expert such as those at ProMedSPINE can come up with the best possible treatment protocol required for your specific condition.

 Surgery is performed only in severe cases when the underlying condition requires it.
 Surgical options for these underlying conditions include: